quasylab/fabs-companion/README.md

 `./gradlew build`

-3. Run simulations (this task may require many time):
+3. Run simulations (the simulation needs a lot of time):

 `./gradlew run`